rodemann/rodemann.github.io/_pages/bio.md

 ## Awards and Nominations

+* IJAR Young Researcher Award 2025 (awarded bi-annually to recognize excellence in research on imprecise probabilities at an early stage of the recipient's scientific career)

+* NeurIPS Spotlight Paper (Top 2% of all submitted papers) 2024

 * “Young Statistician” award by Gesellschaft für Klassifikation (GfKl) and International Biometric Society (IBS) Early Career Working Group, German region (IBS-DR), 2022

-* Best poster award (bronze) at the 12th International Symposium on Imprecise Probability: Theories and Applications (ISIPTA) in Granada, Spain, 2021
+* Best poster award at the 12th International Symposium on Imprecise Probability: Theories and Applications (ISIPTA) in Granada, Spain, 2021

 * Shortlist of Georg-von-Holtzbrinck-price for science journalism (category “young talents” under 30), 2021

 * Prize for best master thesis in 2021 at the Department of Statistics, LMU Munich, 2021

+* Two prices for outstanding Abitur (high school graduation)